 The digital workplace is evolving the way we work at a rapid pace.
 Workers are becoming used to a more dynamic workplace environment - paving the way for emerging technology to help employees seamlessly transfer between home, transit, and headquarters.

 The ideal post-pandemic workplace solution is one that improves productivity, boosts employee satisfaction, provides added convenience, and keeps everyone healthy and safe.
-A prime example of this — especially in a flexible workplace — is a desk scheduling system that can help companies manage the hybrid workplace.
+A prime example of this — especially in a flexible workplace — is a desk booking system that can help companies manage the hybrid workplace.

 With a mixture of remote workers and on-site workers, it can be incredibly difficult to manage and balance a campus, even more so with conventional practices.
 Traditional assigned seating, for instance, is a disaster when you have some people working on-site and others at home, for days or even weeks at a time.
 A lot of space is underutilized with desks or offices that remain empty when they could be used by those working on-site.